User Experience Design

 Avoid asking users to first tap “Login” or “Register” to get to the Facebook login button.
 With Facebook Login, this is an unnecessary step.
 There’s no need for people to even have stop to think about if they have an account or not.

 In addition, after people have logged in with Facebook, don't prompt them to create a username or password.
 One of the most popular reasons people log in with Facebook is because “it’s fast and easy and I don’t have to enter a password”.
 After logging in with Facebook, people especially do not want to have to create a username or password.

 The Facebook Login button that comes with our SDKs is easy to integrate and includes built-in education that ensures a consistent design and experience:

-But if you decide to build your own, follow these guidelines.
+But if you decide to build your own, follow the below guidelines.